 Swapping clothes and sharing information about my dates are areas I would not have considered approaching with my mother when I was a teen or 20-something.
 Nor would my mother.
 But our mother-daughter relationship was in a different generation.
-Today parent-child lines are blurred; more mothers claim to be BFFs (best friends forever) with their daughters, and that often includes openness about their sex
+Today parent-child lines are blurred; more mothers claim to be BFFs (best friends forever) with their daughters, and that often includes openness about their sex lives.

 Cellphones, e-mail and texting give mothers the possibility of perpetual contact with their daughters and, as a result, mothers and daughters acting like very close peer friends has become both more common and worrisome at the same time.

 A mother of a three-year-old is already concerned.
 In a comment to my post about children with imaginary friends, she wrote:

 “I have seen some mothers…treat their daughter as a best friend to the point to where the mother/daughter relationship is blurred a bit and the daughter is not of "herself".
 My dream is to be and stay close to my daughter throughout her life but steer clear of a relationship where one doesn't know where one begins and one ends.
 Are there warning signs, things I should be aware of that tell me I am creating this type of - in my opinion, unhealthy relationship?”

 Mothers and daughters in noticeable numbers want to be BFFs.
 I respect the new openness, camaraderie, and sharing.
 But, can the intense togetherness have negative effects?
 Is being a “Best Friend Forever” with a daughter a positive thing or a dangerous slippery slope that could compromise a daughter’s development?